carpentries/instructor-training/_episodes/15-lesson-study.md

 - "A good exercise provides useful guidance to instructors about next steps needed in teaching."
 ---

-Yesterday we started a discussion of the importance of [lesson study]({{ page.root }}/11-practice-teaching/).
-We started out by focusing on the lessons we can learn as instructors from watching others teach, having others observe our teaching, and giving and receiving feedback based on these observations.
-In this section, we will switch our focus to another important part of lesson study: detailed discussion of curricular components (including lesson objectives, contents, and exercises) with an eye toward actively preparing to teach a workshop.

-### Learner Profiles
+Yesterday we learned many cognitive principles and teaching practices that are at the heart of the curriculum we design, collaboratively, in The Carpentries community.
+Ultimately, however, this curriculum is in *your* hands.
+If you have signed up to teach Carpentries workshops, we know that you care about the content you are teaching, and we suspect you probably have a pretty good idea of how to prepare your technical knowledge.
+We also expect that you may be more of a novice when it comes to implementing the principles and practices we discussed yesterday in a real classroom.

+When you prepare to teach a workshop, it is useful to take a moment *before* deeply reviewing your technical content to think through the learner experience, how your teaching will translate into their learning, and how both of you will know when that happens.

+### Anticipating Your Audience

 To teach effectively, you have to know *who* you are teaching.
-Your audience can be identified in many ways.
-Frequently people who are hosting a workshop have a specific audience in mind, based on their own experience.

-One "creative" way to think deeply about the audience for a workshop is to take a few moments to write *learner profiles*.
+You may have a broad idea about the type of audience you expect.
+You may
+(we hope!) have a plan to learn a few things about your participants after a class has begun.
+However, in thinking about your learners, it is also important to consider the broader contexts they bring in ways that you will never get to fully explore in your classroom.
+It can be helpful to think through ways in which learners' experiences and needs may be similar to or different from your own, or from each others.

+For our next exercise, we will explore some deep thinking about the 'whole people' who might come to your classroom by creatively brainstorming a **learner profile**.
+This is a good way to support an empathic and intentional approach to your plan for instruction.

-Learner profiles have three parts: the person's general background, the problem they face, and how the course will help them.
+Learner profiles have three parts:
+- the person's general background,
+- the problem they face,
+- and how the course will help them.
 One example of a learner profile for a Software Carpentry workshop might be:

 > João is an agricultural engineer doing his masters in soil physics.